 Don’t fill your product descriptions with unnecessary words.
 Be straight to the point.
 Write without fluff.

 While it’s true writing a lot of keywords may be good for SEO, it’s not the end all, be all with product descriptions (or any copy at all).
 Always stay away from over-stuffing copy just to make it seem longer.
 If you don’t have anything good to say or explain, then stop.
 You don’t need to add extra fluff to your page.
-You’ll get a lot of traffic and a lot of clicks but you won’t get a lot of conversion.
+You’ll get a lot of traffic and a lot of clicks but you won’t get a lot of conversions.

 Writing unnecessary words might even hurt you in the long-run (e.g. Google or Facebook won’t like how your site is doing).